402systems/frontend/README.md

 - Use `--filter` to scope `pnpm` to your package.
 - Lint: `pnpm <cmd> --filter @402systems/app-core-design`

+## UI Framework

+- All UI components are in the libs/core/ui package.
+The package must be referenced as `@402systems/core-ui/*` in UI code.
+If you use the generated templates, the compiler will be aware of this.
+- UI primitives are made using ShadCN.
+Add new primitives via `pnpm dlx shadcn@latest add <name>`.
+- See <https://ui.shadcn.com/docs/components> for all components

 ## Linting

 - `pnpm lint` to lint the entire repo.
 Use `--filter <pkg>` to scope down